 On February 5, 2019, the Trust closed the purchase of a 50% interest in seven retail properties located in Alberta, Nova Scotia, Saskatchewan, Ontario and Quebec with Crombie Real Estate Investment Trust.
 The acquisition price for 100% of the portfolio was approximately \$83.2 million, excluding transaction costs.
-The Trust's portion of the acquisition price is approximately \$41.6 million.
+The Trust's portion of the acquisition price was approximately \$41.6 million.
 As part of the acquisition, the Trust assumed two first mortgages totaling \$6.2 million.
 The Trust also financed five new mortgages totaling \$21.0 million and supplemented one assumed mortgage by \$1.0 million.
-The mortgages have a 3.69% weighted average interest rate with interest rate ranges of between 3.29% and 4.41%, amortize and mature between December 1, 2023 and February 5, 2024 with a weighted average term remaining of 4.8 years.
+The mortgages have a 3.69% weighted average interest rate with interest rate ranges of between 3.29% and 4.41%, amortize and mature between December 1, 2023 and February 5, 2024.